 “The pandemic and the resultant lockdown have destabilized the Indian economy while wrecking the ‘haves’ and the ‘have nots’ alike…It has shown how pitiable the conditions of migrant workers in India are…And as things stand now, one can hardly think of a fair and just society any time in the near future,” it said.

-However, it was now time to learn a good lesson and prioritise strengthening the state’s healthcare system, it said.
+However, it was now time to learn a good lesson and prioritise strengthening the state’s healthcare system.

 The pleas filed through senior counsels Gayatri Singh, Mihir Desai, and advocate Ankit Kulkarni, had sought adequate testing, PPEs for frontline workers, mobile health clinics, beds, health infrastructure, and a helpline for COVID and non-COVID patients.